 This is one of the better password reset tools available for Windows, as you'll see:

 - Very fast password cracking tool

 - No access to Windows or knowledge of old passwords is needed

 - Program is completely free and open source, which means it will likely stay free

 - Works with Windows 8 (local passwords only), Windows 7, Windows Vista, & Windows XP

 - Program's ISO image is much smaller than those of other password recovery tools

 - Offline NT Password tool is completely text based which is a little inconvenient

-- ISO image must be burned to a CD before passwords can be reset
+- ISO image must be burned to a CD or flash drive before passwords can be reset

 More About Offline NT Password & Registry Editor